Maps and Mapping

 Cicerone guidebooks use one of four types of mapping.
 The map choice depends on the area covered by the book and the most appropriate scale.

-Occasionally we will use sketch mapping.
-Sketch mapping is just that – maps based on sketches drawn by the author of the book.
+- Occasionally, we will use sketch mapping.
+Sketch mapping is just that – maps based on sketches drawn by the book's author.
 This type of map is a good way of showing key information without the distraction of the rest of the base map.
 It is a particularly effective way of showing trek or area overviews.